DorkSoul/ffmepg-downloader/README.md

 ## Volume Mapping

-The `docker-compose.yml` is pre-configured for a typical NAS setup but can be adjusted:
+The `docker-compose.yml` is pre-configured with example paths.
+You should adjust these to match your host system:

-- `/volume1/media/downloads` -> `/app/downloads`: Where finished files are saved.
+- `./downloads` -> `/app/downloads`: Where finished files are saved.
-- `/volume2/Dockerssd/video-downloader/chrome-data` -> `/app/chrome-data`: Persistence for Chrome user profile (cookies, sessions).
+- `./chrome-data` -> `/app/chrome-data`: Persistence for Chrome user profile (cookies, sessions).
-- `/volume2/Dockerssd/video-downloader/logs` -> `/app/logs`: Application logs.
+- `./logs` -> `/app/logs`: Application logs.

 ## Configuration